mrsheepuk/baking-joy/breads/standard-loaf.md

 * 2tbsp olive oil
 * 135ml boiling + 165ml cold water

+Optional seed mix:

+* 15g pumpkin seeds
+* 20g sunflower seeds
+* 6g linseeds
+* 1.5g chia
+* 1.5g poppy seeds
+* 3g white sesame seeds
+* 1g black sesame seeds
+* 2g quinoa puffs

 ### Method

+> If adding seeds, mix all together and toast in a dry pan for a few minutes, stirring frequently.
+> Let cool for a bit then add in with the flour etc.

 Mix flours and yeast, add salt and mix, make well in middle and add water & oil, mix into a ball then turn out, knead for ~10 minutes until smooth/elastic.